primiano/perfetto-docs/docs/recording/data-sources.md

 is 4096 bytes.

 The easiest way to reason about this is to imagine the memory allocations as a steady stream of one byte allocations.
-From this stream, every n-th byte is selected as a sample, and the corresponding allocation gets attributed the complete n bytes.
+From this stream, every byte has a 1/n probability of being selected as a sample, and the corresponding callstack gets attributed the complete n bytes.
 As an optimization, we sample allocations larger than the sampling interval with their true size.

-To make this statistically more meaningful, Poisson sampling is employed.
-Instead of a static parameter of n bytes, the user can only choose the mean value around which the interval is distributed.
-This makes sure frequent small allocations get sampled as well as infrequent large ones.

 ### Startup profiling
 When a profile session names processes by name and a matching process is